Is RNA the answer to cancer?

 UNSW’s RNA Institute will conduct pre-clinical trials for the treatment of COVID-19 and cancer using RNA-based therapeutics manufactured in NSW.
 A pilot-scale production of siRNA for use in RNA-based therapeutics is expected to be conducted in the next few months. siRNA are small sequences of genetic code that can interfere with genes that are driving cancer growth and survival.
 These siRNA can be delivered into the body and target cancerous cells.

-Join our panel of experts as they discuss the advancement of RNA technologies, including how it might combine with other drugs in the fight against hard-to-treat cancers.
+Join our panel of experts online as they discuss the advancement of RNA technologies, including how it might combine with other drugs in the fight against hard-to-treat cancers.

 Led by Tegan Taylor, Health and Science reporter for the ABC, hear from panellists Professor Palli Thordarson, Director of the UNSW RNA Institute; Conjoint Professor Maria Kavallaris AM, Head of Translational Cancer NanoMedicine Theme and UNSW Children's Cancer Institute; and Associate Professor Joshua McCarroll, Team Leader at Children’s Cancer Institute and Conjoint Associate Professor at UNSW Medicine & Health.
 Josh is a survivor of childhood cancer and understands better than most the importance of finding new cures and treatments for this most devastating of childhood diseases.

 This event is now presented online by UNSW Science, UNSW RNA Institute and UNSW Medicine & Health for National Science Week.